trailblazer/trailblazer-pro/README.md

 Either run against our hosted https://test-pro-rails-jwt.onrender.com TRB PRO host, or locally.
 This is currently set in `test/test_helper.rb`.

+* `test/no_extend` Tests an environment where no monkey-patches happened, and if, only on anonymous classes.

 ### Notes

 * With `endpoint`, monkey-patching might become obsolete, since we can inject {:present_options} transparently.